Local Illinois sheriffs won't be enforcing new gun ban, calls it violation of 2nd Amendment

 Following Sheriff Darby's statement, a nearly identical statement was issued by the Wabash County Sheriff's Office opposing the bill, containing the same quote as above.

+Several other sheriffs in our area and around the state have also issued similar statements since then.

-You can see both statements below, and on each sheriff department's Facebook page.
+You can see statements from Wabash and Edwards County below, and on each sheriff department's Facebook page.